I’m writing to you from my fabulous garden room…come join me!

 Linking up for a Sentence a Day with this link:

-- Friends for life!
-Wordless Wednesday
+- Some therapy for your Wordless Wednesday

 Are you on Instagram?
 Check out Deb’s World here: Instagram for photo updates